Bizordec/vk-to-tgm/SSL.md

   NGINX_SERVER_NAME=example.com
   ```

-By default, SSL certificate from Let's Encrypt is generated.
+By default, an SSL certificate is issued by Let's Encrypt.
 It requires you to put your email to the `.env` file:

   ```text
   SSL_EMAIL=my@example.com